muppet9010/factorio-muppet-streamer/README.md

 - Command syntax: `/muppet_streamer_call_for_help [DETAILS JSON STRING]`
 - Details in JSON string supports the arguments:
     - delay: FLOAT - Optional: how many seconds before the effect starts.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
-    - target: STRING - Mandatory: the player name to target.
+    - target: STRING - Mandatory: the player name to target (case sensitive).
     - arrivalRadius - FLOAT - Mandatory: players teleported to the target player will be placed within this max distance.
     - blacklistedPlayerNames - STRING_LIST - Optional: comma separated list of player names who will never be teleported to the target player.
 These are removed from the available players lists and counts.
+These names are case sensitive to the player's ingame name.
     - whitelistedPlayerNames - STRING_LIST - Optional: comma separated list of player names who will be the only ones who can be teleported to the target player.
 If provided these whitelisted players who are online constitute the entire available player list that any other filtering options are applied to.
 If not provided then all online players not blacklisted are valid players to select from based on filtering criteria.
+These names are case sensitive to the player's ingame name.
     - callRadius - FLOAT - Optional: the max distance a player can be from the target and still be teleported to them.
 If not provided then a player at any distance can be teleported to the target player.
 If the `sameSurfaceOnly` argument is set to `false` then the `callRadius` argument is ignored entirely.
     - sameSurfaceOnly - BOOLEAN - Optional: if the players being teleported to the target have to be on the same surface as the target player or not.
 If `false` then the `callRadius` argument is ignored as it can't logically be applied.
 Defaults to `true`.
     - sameTeamOnly - BOOLEAN - Optional: if the players being teleported to the target have to be on the same team (force) as the target player or not.
 Defaults to `true`.